Nickchapman3773/Uranium-Fever/README.md

 > Special K is the recommended option for NVIDIA graphics card users.
 RTSS is not able to configure flip and interop appropriately, which causes a large amount of memory related crashes.
 > AMD graphics card users **WILL NOT** be able to launch the game if following this section instead of the following RTSS section.

-- `Navigate` to GeForce Experience settings and `turn off NVIDIA overlay` (found in settings > General > In-Game Overlay), as the overlay will cause a black screen when used in conjunction with Special K.
+- `Navigate` to GeForce Experience settings and `turn off NVIDIA overlay` (found in settings > General > In-Game Overlay), as the overlay can cause various bugs.
 - `Download` <a href="https://sk-data.special-k.info/SpecialK.7z" onclick="window.open('https://sk-data.special-k.info/SpecialK.7z', '_self');">Special K</a>.
 - `Extract` the downloaded archive into your downloads folder.
 - `Open` the `SpecialK` folder.